 Submission Guidelines for Editorial Contribution and Letters to the Editor

-Hong Kong Engineer provides a forum for the exchange of information among industry stakeholders of all varieties on the latest developments in 21 engineering disciplines under the HKIE's umbrella.
+Hong Kong Engineer provides an all-inclusive forum for the exchange of information among industry stakeholders of all varieties on the latest developments in 21 engineering disciplines under the HKIE's umbrella.
 Hong Kong Engineer welcomes the contribution of articles, technical and general, on topical interest relevant to the development of engineering and engineering practice in Hong Kong or abroad.
 It embraces diversity: article contributors may be any companies, bodies, agencies or organisations (commercial or otherwise) that are associated with the engineering sector in any way.
 In deciding an article’s suitability for publication, no considerations are ever given to whether the contributor belongs to the public or the private sector.

 Length and Style

 Articles should be written in plain English offering clarity and readability.
 Hong Kong Engineer is a professional journal of general engineering interest.
 Articles should preferably have a journalistic style and jargon should be avoided unless the submission is a technical paper.

 Topics on projects or trends of the engineering industry can be proposed for development as cover stories.
 An editorial brief detailing the direction, proposed content, author, reasons of making the suggestion etc should be provided for consideration prior to submission of a full story.
 A cover story should be about 3,500 words in length.
 Authors are requested to submit at least 4 photographs infographics and illustrations to make the article more interesting.
 However, the Editorial Office reserves the right to omit some images as it sees fit.

 Submission should be key events, occasions or awards that had already taken place.
 Promotion of future events will not be considered.
 Submission should not exceed 200 words in length.
 Authors are encouraged to submit one photograph/infographic/illustration to make the articles more interesting.